Best Men’s Ski Jackets of 2024/25

 Patagonia Powder Town 3-in-1

-Patagonia constructs the outer shell with its proprietary two-layer H2No fabric.
-New for 2022/23, it’s 100% PFC free.
+Patagonia constructs the outer shell with its proprietary two-layer H2No fabric, which is 100% PFC free.
 Aligning with Patagonia’s environmental dedication, H2No is arguably better for the planet than other shell membranes, and it’s also less expensive.

 The outer shell can be worn alone for warmer days, spring skiing, or ski tours; for colder days, the liner insulated jacket is very warm when paired with the shell.
 Its features mirror those of most shells out there — powder skirt, pit zips, removable hood, and just enough pockets.
-For 2022/2023, it has a RECCO reflector.
-It’s a solid shell.
+It has a RECCO reflector, which makes it easier for Search and Rescue to find you in the case of an emergency.

 Having run into a fair number of trees when skiing, we’re pleased to announce that it has no holes so far.
 And the great thing about the Powder Town 3-in-1 is that you get all of these features, along with the other parts of a full ski jacket.
-As of 2022/23, Patagonia has eight different ski jacket options.
-We think the Powder Town 3-in-1 gives you the benefits of a lot of those jackets rolled into one.
+Patagonia has several models of ski jackets, and we think the Powder Town 3-in-1 gives you the benefits of a lot of those jackets rolled into one.

 The insulated jacket itself is reversible, with either a smooth face fabric or a quilted one, because why not?
 It's even got fleece lining at the chin.